 Program and Admission Requirements

 The Doctor of Education (Ed.D.) is the highest university degree awarded in recognition of academic preparation for professional practice in Educational Leadership.
 While research is an important component of the Doctor of Education program, candidates are also provided with courses and experiences to prepare them to function more effectively as instructional designers and technologists.

 The Ed.D. in Instructional Design and Technology is designed to strengthen the candidate's knowledge, skills, and dispositions in Core Standards for Advanced Professionals and Idaho State University Department of Educational Leadership Standards for Educational Leaders.
-Throughout the program students learn to combine cutting-edge technologies with contemporary learning theories to improve individual and institutional performance.
+Throughout the program, students learn to combine cutting-edge technologies with contemporary learning theories to improve individual and institutional performance.
 All coursework involves creating real-world instructional projects and products that students can customize to the educational setting and subject matter of their choice.
-This approach ensures that the knowledge, skills, and products developed in the program are readily transferrable to each students desired work setting.
+This approach ensures that the knowledge, skills, and products developed in the program are readily transferable to each student's desired work setting.

 Minimum requirements for admission are the following:

 - Master's degree in related field from a regionally accredited institution